nhooyr/flappybird/README.md

 note: This isn't an endorsement of HTML, CSS or JS.
 The HTML DOM just happens to be a technology that dominates our industry and thus makes for a good software starter toolkit.
 And it's what they were already learning from their teacher.

+warning: This game is very addictive.
+Play at your own peril.